datta-TG/PyTorch-IBMCloud/README.md

 ## Step 1: Provision Kubernetes Cluster

-* Click on the search section at the top of the main page, type Kubernetes, and then choose Kubernetes cluster.
+* Click on the search section at the top of the main page, type Kubernetes, and then choose Kubernetes Service.

 ![](Kubernetes1.PNG)